 Similarly, for another user browsing up interesting “mix vegetable recipe”, an ad that tells him about locally available organic vegetables may be highly relevant.

-Leading digital advertising brands like Knorex use platforms like XPO Curator and XPO designer to create and assemble interactive and stylish dynamic ads.
+Knorex XPO Curator and XPO designer lets you create and assemble interactive and stylish dynamic ads rapidly and yet with enough sophistication to wow your audience.

 What is the difference between Creative Management Platform (CMP) and DCO?